HarshithGP/Rocket_Launch_and_Navigation/README.md

 implemented on an OpenGL platform on a Visual Studio IDE as a part of an Undergraduate course in Computer Graphics and Visualization.

-Code Developed By Harshith Guru Prasad
+Code Developed By Harshith Guru Prasad,
 6th Sem, Computer Science and Engineering, VTU
 BNM Institute of Technology, Bangalore, India